 History of Fencing

-Also known as Olympic Fencing, Fencing as a competitive sport is one of only five sports that have been included in every single one of the modern Olympics, the other four are Gymnastics, Swimming, Cycling and Athletics.
+Also known as Olympic Fencing, Fencing as a competitive sport is one of only five sports included in every single one of the Modern Olympics; the other four are Gymnastics, Swimming, Cycling and Athletics.

-As a combat sport that uses bladed weapons, injuries can occur when Fencing and thus it is important to wear the correct protective clothing and use the right techniques to make sure that any injuries sustained are only minor.
-Some of the most common injuries that can occur from partaking in the sport include:
+As a combat sport that uses bladed weapons, injuries can occur when Fencing.
+So, wearing the correct protective clothing and using the proper techniques to ensure that any injuries sustained are only minor.

 There are a few essential components to the basic Fencing Equipment.

 First, the weapon can be a foil or a sabre, depending on the type of Fencing.